Hanveshith/Deployment_1-Without-Fiori-/README.md

 ## Prerequisites

-Create your CAPM with schema, data and expose the enities in your srv folder.
+* Create your CAPM with schema, data and expose the enities in your srv folder.
+* Create a HANA Database instace in your BTP.

 ###### **Note** : Writing the required access roles in the srv file helps in automatically adding them in the [**xs-security.json**](https://github.com/Hanveshith/Deployment_1-Without-Fiori-/blob/main/xs-security.json).